Information Graphics & Interactive Design (Graduate)

 - VICO 5112, Advanced Informational Graphics and/or VICO 6188, Interactive Capstone

 Information Graphics & Interactive Design students are also encouraged to take:

 - VICO 5900, Motion Graphics

 Desired electives both within VisCom and across the university are also available.
 In the three to four semesters, about 50 percent of the coursework is elective.
 Information Graphics & Interactive Design students often take courses relating to their interest areas, such as computer-assisted reporting, writing, social media, motion graphics, publication design and commercial photography.

 A required progress review is held toward the end of the first semester, or completion of 15 credits, to assess the student’s suitability for continued study.

 Internships are encouraged for all graduate students, unless significant professional experience within your selected area has been gained prior to entering the program.
 This internship or practical education is not taken for credit towards your degree.

 EQUIPMENT REQUIREMENTS & FACILITIES

-While there are no equipiment requirements for the Information Graphics & Interactive Design track, many students come to school with a computer and Adobe software.
-An external harddrive is highly recommended.
+While there are no equipment requirements for the Information Graphics & Interactive Design track, many students come to school with a computer and Adobe software.
+An external hard-drive is highly recommended.

 EQUIPMENT CHECKOUT ROOM